FrankAbelbeck/GoProOverlay/Readme.md

  2) Concatenate files to one raw video file.
  3) Mix cockpit audio (recorded via GoPro mic, from concatenated video) and intercom audio (recorded via mic-in-headset as separate file).
  4) Extract telemetry via Exiftool, convert it to a manageable custom JSON format, and extract GPS data as GPX file.
- 5) Wrap it up: feed raw video, mixed audio, telemetry data and overlay JSON file to `addOverlay.py`, resulting in the final video file.
+ 5) Wrap it up: feed raw video, mixed audio, telemetry data and overlay JSON/OVRL file to `addOverlay.py`, resulting in the final video file.

 Best practive to employ this pre-defined workflow: